pecheylauren02/mp5_posh_portables/README.md

 **Value to User**

 Provides additional links to aid site navigation.
-Links in the footer are for secondary features such as FAQs & Contact and so are separated from the main site links to keep the navigation simple.
+Links in the footer are for secondary features such as FAQs and so are separated from the main site links to keep the navigation simple.
 Allows users to connect with the company on social media.
 Provides context to the purpose of the site with the company info.
-Explains that the site is fictional to add context and clarity for users.

 </details>

 <details><summary>Messages & User Feedback</summary>

 - Throughout the site I have used the Django messaging framework along with Bootstrap's Toast element to communicate with users as they take actions on the site.
 These appear as a popup message in the corner of the site which lets the user know if their action has been successful or not.
 It offers reassurance for the user, provides a good user experience and helps make the site seem robust and secure.
-The messages use conditional colours based on the type of message (success - green / error or warning - red / info - blue )
+The messages use conditional colours based on the type of message (success - green / error or warning - red)

 - Examples of usage
     - Adding an item to cart (success message and cart summary)